MaterializeInc/materialize/doc/developer/design/20220228_kafka_headers.md

 ## Alternatives

+- Don't implement phase 2, and leave transformations all in later views

 - (Original plan): In phase 1, we could still support only `bytea` header values, but pre-declare the specific header keys we want